temii70/Emotion-Detection/README.md

 * requirements.txt — List of required Python packages
 * archive — Folder for training and test images (not included in repo)

-Results:

-    Training and test loss curves are plotted in the notebook.
-    Model accuracy is printed after evaluation.
-    License

 This project is licensed under the Apache License.